nicholasmcconnell/simpletodos/README.md

-# Todo's!
+# Simple Todo's!
 ___

 ## Overview
-A MERN stack application where user's register/login/logout of an account and create, view, update, search and delete their Todos!
-All REST API routes are authorized and authenticated via JSON Web Tokens (JWT's).
+A MERN stack application for creating, viewing, updating, searching and deleting user Todos.
+All REST API routes are authorized and authenticated via JSON Web Tokens (JWT's) and  login credentials.

-When users create a todo, they enter a title, description, and YouTube URL associated with their todo.
+When users create a todo, they enter a title, description, and YouTube URL.
 Each todo is then accessible via the get-todo page where they can be viewed, updated, or deleted.

-Upon a successful key word or phrase search, matching todo's are displayed on the search page where they can also be viewed, edited, and deleted.
+A successful key word or phrase search renders todos to the search page to be viewed, edited, and deleted.

+Future development will display stores and services helpful to completing user todo's via Google Maps Platform.

 To demo this application: